 - Bake the muffins until golden, dry, and springy to the touch, 20-25 minutes.
 A toothpick inserted into the center of a muffin should come out clean.
 Transfer the pan to a wire rack and let the muffins cool for 5 minutes.
 Remove the muffins from the pan.
 Serve warm or at room temperature.

-Recipe from Cooking with Karen, originally from The Williams Sonoma Baking Book
+Recipe originally from The Williams Sonoma Baking Book